Lenin, Trotsky and Stalin on the rights of nations to self-determination3

 Stalin via his representative, Ordzhonikidze, sought to establish a Caucasian Federation consisting of Georgia, Azerbaidzhan and Armenia.
 The Georgian Communist Party central committee opposed this and a conflict arose between them and Ordzhonikidze.
 The entire Georgian central committee resigned on 22 October.
 Ordzhonikize appointed a new Central Committee of yes men.
 The struggle went on.
 Ordzhonikidze then assaulted a supporter of Mdivani, the Georgian leader who had resigned.
 The incident was witnessed by Rykov, a Politburo member and Lenin’s deputy, who reported it to Lenin.
 Reports of further threats of violence against the old Georgian leadership reached Lenin.
 Stalin now ordered the exile of all the old Georgian Central Committee from Georgia.

 On hearing of this Lenin was absolutely furious.
-By the end of December he was able to function almost normally and he began a merciless political assault on Stalin, it is he who is the prime “rascal and a tyrant” referred to by Lenin here:
+By the end of December, he was able to function almost normally and he began a merciless political assault on Stalin, it is he who is the prime “rascal and a tyrant” referred to by Lenin here, already quoted:

 I suppose I have been very remiss with respect to the workers of Russia for not having intervened energetically and decisively enough in the notorious question of autonomisation, which, it appears, is officially called the question of the union of Soviet Socialist Republics … It is said that a united apparatus was needed.
 Where did that assurance come from?
 Did it not come from that same Russian apparatus which … we took over from Tsarism and slightly anointed with Soviet oil? … It is quite natural that in such circumstances the ‘freedom to secede from the union’ by which we justify ourselves will be a mere scrap of paper, unable to defend the non-Russians from the onslaught of that really Russian man, the Great Russian chauvinist, in substance a rascal and a tyrant, such as the typical Russian bureaucrat is.
 There is no doubt that the infinitesimal percentage of Soviet and Sovietised will drown in that tide of chauvinistic Great Russian riff-raff like a fly in milk … were we careful enough to take measures to provide the non-Russians with a real safeguard against the truly Russian bully?
 I do not think we took such measures although we could and should have done so.
 I think that Stalin’s haste and his infatuation with pure administration, together with his spite against the notorious ‘nationalist-socialism’ played a fatal role here.
 In politics spite generally plays the basest of roles.